 It’s a mistake to think that subjective means unimportant!

 Spiritual dreams can seem to come from outside of our mind, from God, a guardian spirit (angel), or even from someone we once knew and who has died.
-People who recall their dreams well have reported getting information from their dream that they had no other way of knowing.
+People who recall their dreams well have reported getting information from their dreams that they had no other way of knowing.

 One can have many types of dreams.
 They’re like any other natural phenomena like clouds and other components of nature.
 Some dreams are a rehash of the day’s events, probably part of the brain and mind processing memories.
 Others seem to process emotions and feelings about different topics.
 These kinds of dreams can help you understand your feelings and beliefs.
-However, these relatively benign dreams can also have spiritual significance as they can lead to a spiritual awakening or change within you.
+However, these benign dreams can also have spiritual significance as they can lead to a spiritual awakening or change within you.

-Where exactly spiritual dreams come from is a mystery.
+Where spiritual dreams come from is a mystery.
 As with other fields of study, it’s necessary to keep an open mind to have any hope of feeling confident you’re getting at the truth.

 In any case, one can be of any age and have a spiritual dream.
 In her autobiography, Story of a Soul, St. Therese of Lisieux describes having one when she was three or four years old.